ZbigniewLemiesz/pizzeria/README.md

-web application for restaurants to sell meals over the internet
+web multipage application (MPA) for restaurants to sell meals over the internet